FieldDoctor/DFCM/README.txt

-This is a pycharm project
+This is a pycharm project of ‘deep fuzzy cognitive maps for interpretable multivariate time seriesprediction’in IEEE Transactions on Fuzzy Systems

 Data and results are in the dir named with'{number}_{dataset}' Main code is named with'DFCM_{dataset}'